 These figures were presented to a task force who recommended to the board that they eliminate the judgment loading and implement a funding plan based on the actuarial study effective with the subsequent fiscal year.
 The board adopted the funding plan for implementation effective July 1, 2002.
 By taking this action, the board began its mitigation plan for the long-term adverse financial impact of the risk of former police officers and firefighters filing workers compensation claims long after employment.
-The assessments collected for fiscal year ended June 30, 2007 came to \$1,031,281 compared to June 30, 2006 at \$975,184.
+The assessments collected for fiscal year ended June 30, 2008 came to \$1,101,143 compared to June 30, 2007 at \$1,031,281.

 PACT sought relief before the United States Supreme Court to address the question of the constitutionality of the post employment conclusive presumption of eligibility for workers compensation for police officers and firefighters, but was denied review.
 The rate set in 2002 remains unchanged as a result of the PACT board decision to maintain it for five years, then review the claims results and reconsider the rate level.
-A rate study is planned for the next fiscal year.
+A rate study is being conducted in anticipation of possible adjustments for the next fiscal year.

-The Nevada Supreme Court ruled on cases presented by non-members that clarify that retired employee are not eligible for temporary total disability, although they remain eligible under current law for medical benefits.
+The Nevada Supreme Court ruled on cases presented by non-members that clarify that retired employees are not eligible for temporary total disability, although they remain eligible under current law for medical benefits.
 Also, the court clarified that Nevada's statutory scheme does not rely on the positional risk doctrine for determining eligibility for workers compensation benefits, but that the injury must have been caused by the employer, a decision that could reduce overall claims and costs.